PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

     Every agent updates the state in parallel.
     // threads join here

+    Generate an event for each agent for the next following hour
+    // sequentially

     clock = clock + 1 hour

     if pass 24 hours: